firefox-devtools/profiler/src/components/README.md

     profileURL: getProfileURL(state),
   }),
   // The second parameter is the list of action creators to be wrapped with dispatch.
   // These should be explicitly listed out.
-(Many components did not do this and passed
+(Many components still do not do this and
-  // in the full actions object.)
+  // passed in the full actions object.
+This is incrementally being addressed.)
   {
     retrieveProfileFromStore,
     retrieveProfileFromUrl,